syncfusion-content/xamarin.android-docs/xamarin-android/SfKanban/Getting-Started.md

 **Working with workflows**

-A Kanban workflow is a set of [`Category`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfkanban/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.KanbanWorkflow~Category.html) and  [`AllowedTransitions`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfkanban/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.KanbanWorkflow~AllowedTransitions.html), that an item moves through during its lifecycle and typically represents processes within your organization.
+A Kanban workflow is a set of [`Category`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfkanban/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.KanbanWorkflow~Category.html) and  [`AllowedTransitions`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfkanban/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.KanbanWorkflow~AllowedTransitions.html), that an item moves through during its life cycle and typically represents processes within your organization.

 [`Category`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfkanban/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.KanbanWorkflow~Category.html) represents a state of an item at a particular point in a specific workflow.
 An item can be in only one category at a specific point of time.